 - Don’t forget that state income taxes also have an impact on the Roth conversion decision.

 - If you're going to have to withdraw funds from your IRA to pay the tax on the conversion, consider the fact that your balance will now be reduced.
-Determine if the earnings and tax-free withdrawals on a smaller Roth IRA balance outweigh the earnings on a larger traditional IRA balance minus the income taxes that will have to be paid on withdrawals in retirement.
+Determine whether the earnings and tax-free withdrawals on a smaller Roth IRA balance outweigh the earnings on a larger traditional IRA balance, minus the income taxes that will have to be paid on withdrawals in retirement.

 Tools to Help You Make the Roth IRA Conversion Decision

 Any decision to convert has to be based on your personal financial status, current tax rates, anticipated future tax rates, goals, age, and estate planning intentions.
 You can also get an initial read on whether conversion is something to consider by using an online Roth IRA conversion calculator.
-Running a few before and after scenarios with an income tax calculator may also prove helpful.
-You probably won't want to make a final choice solely based on the results.
-But, you can at least use the results to play around with all the potential variables and see some of the factors that go into the decision.
+Running a few before-and-after scenarios with an income tax calculator may also prove helpful.
+You probably won't want to make a final decision solely based on the results, but you can at least use them to play around with all of the potential variables and see some of the factors that go into the decision.

 Deciding whether or not to convert IRAs can be one of your tougher financial dilemmas.
 It is hard enough to predict the future, but predicting what future lawmakers will decide to do with income taxes is also difficult.
-Taking the time to make the best choice now based on your unique financial goals could mean you'll be in better shape to make choices like "travel or start a new hobby" when you decide to retire.
+Taking the time to make the best choice now based on your unique financial goals could mean that you'll be in better shape to make choices like "travel or start a new hobby" when you decide to retire.